 Aside from the free materials above, ACT, Inc. offers some paid ACT practice tests for those who'd like to squeeze in more official ACT/PreACT practice:

-- The Official ACT Prep Guide 2019-2020: This is the most recent version of the ACT's official prep book.
-It includes five complete practice tests, as well as 400 additional online questions (some of which are reused from the free resources above).
-While you won’t get much content help with this guide, it’s an excellent resource for additional practice tests.
-It costs about $23 on Amazon.
+- The Official ACT Prep Guide 2020-2021: This is the most recent version of the ACT's official prep book.
+It includes five complete practice tests, as well as several hundred additional online questions (some of which are reused from the free resources above).
+While you won't get much content help with this guide, it's an excellent resource for additional practice tests.
+It costs about $32 on Amazon.

 - ACT Online Prep Program: This official online program offers one completely unique, full-length ACT practice test.
 The actual prep part of the program isn't that helpful, so it's best to use this just for the practice test.
 The program costs $39.95.